tjs23/nuc_processing/README.txt

 extension and in this case would refer to files GENOME_BUILD.1.bt2, GENOME_BUILD.rev.1.bt2 etc.

--i SEQUENCING_DATA_r_?.fq is a wildcard expression matching the two input FASTQ files (though two separate file names, separated by a space can be specified).
+-i SEQUENCING_DATA_r_?.fq is a wild-card expression matching the two input FASTQ files (though two separate file names, separated by a space can be specified).
 In this case the expression would match SEQUENCING_DATA_r_1.fq and SEQUENCING_DATA_r_2.fq - the paired sequence read files.

+To generate contact map graphics from an NCC format file:

+  nuc_contact_map -i CELL_1.ncc

+This will generate the output graphics file CELL_1_contact_map.svg.
+However, the output file name maye be specified via the -o option.